Multiplicative lattices with absorbing factorization: OAFLs and their generalizations

-\begin{proposition} Let $L$ be a principally generated C-lattice.
-If the join of any two principal elements has an OA-factorization, then $\dim(L)\leq 1$. \end{proposition}
+\begin{proposition} Let $L$ be a principally generated C-lattice such that the join of any two principal elements of $L$ has an OA-factorization.
+Then $\dim(L)\leq 1$ and if $\dim(L)=1$ and $L$ is quasi-local, then $L$ is a domain. \end{proposition}

 \begin{proof} First let every OA-element of $L$ be a prime element.
-We infer that $L$ is a ZPI-lattice by \cite[Theorem 8]{Ja02}.
+We infer that $L$ is a ZPI-lattice and every element of $L$ is principal by \cite[Theorem 8]{Ja02}.
 Therefore, $\dim(L)\leq 1$ by \cite[Theorem 2.6]{AnJa96}.
+For the rest of this paragraph, let $\dim(L)=1$ and let $L$ be quasi-local with maximal element $m$.
+Clearly, there is a nonmaximal prime element $p\in L$.
+Since $m$ is principal and $p<m$, we conclude that $p=pm$.
+Consequently, $p=0$ by \cite[Theorem 1.4]{An76}, and thus $L$ is a domain.

 Now let there be an OA-element that is not a prime element.
-Then $L$ is quasi-local by Proposition~\ref{Proposition 2.7}.
+Then $L$ is quasi-local by Proposition~\ref{Proposition 2.6}.
 Let $m$ be the maximal element of $L$.
-We conclude by Proposition~\ref{Proposition 2.8} that $m\neq m^2$.
+We infer by Proposition~\ref{Proposition 2.7} that $m\neq m^2$.
 There exists some principal element $c\in L$ such that $c\nleq m^2$ and $c\leq m$.

 Claim: $p\leq m^2$ for each nonmaximal prime element $p\in L$.